WilmsJochen/kubernetes-demo/Readme.md

 # Ex2: Deploy your own docker container in the kubernetes cluster.

-in this exercise, the goal is to deploy your previously created docker image in the kubernetes cluster.
-And discover each others secret messages.
+In this exercise, the goal is to deploy your previously created docker image in the kubernetes cluster.
+While doing this you can discover each other secret messages.

 ## check out all the yaml files in the manifest folder.
 These describe all the kubernetes resources.
 Have a quick look on how all these manifest describe kubernetes resources.
 You can always ask some questions.